 Organisation Throughout the Home: The Three-Step Approach

 The longer you stay in your home, the more cluttered it tends to become.
-Over the years, gifts, souvenirs, favourite items, children’s first clothing and toys, and other keepsakes accumulate—plus all those things you’re not currently using, but swear you'll probably have a use for “someday.”
+Over the years, gifts, souvenirs, favorite items, children’s first clothing and toys, and other keepsakes accumulate—plus all those things you’re not currently using, but swear you'll probably have a use for “someday.”

 This clutter makes it easy for homes to become disorganized, especially if you live with people who have the frustrating habit of not tidying up after themselves.
 Don’t give in to the temptation to just go with it, however, because sooner or later it will overwhelm you.
 Plus, keeping your home organized is key to keeping it manageable, and good for the health of those in it; after all, an organized home is much more likely to be a clean home.